-If your employees respect you and know that you take a genuine interest in their wellbeing and aspirations, then they’ll be more confident that their efforts will not go unnoticed.
-Displaying a real and honest desire to help your subordinates progress will encourage them to produce work that they’re proud of, and want you to be just as impressed with.
+If your employees respect you and know that you take a genuine interest in their wellbeing and career aspirations, then they’ll be more confident that their efforts will not go unnoticed.
+Displaying a real and honest desire to help your team progress will encourage them to produce work that they’re proud of, and want you to be just as impressed with.

 3) Set clear goals

 If an employee knows and fully understands what it is they’re working towards, then it’s easier for them to plan and manage their time in order to achieve their goal.
 Not being given clear milestones and an ultimate goal is confusing and can make tasks feel pointless and a waste of time.

 Having clear goals also helps employees to measure their own success.
 Completing projects ahead of time, or achieving over-and-beyond the original target, can be a great boost to motivation.

 4) Give employees something to strive for